Diana Deutsch: Memory for musical tones, and representation of musical structure

-Deutsch has carried out extensive research on memory for sequences of tones.
+Deutsch carried out extensive research on memory for sequences of tones.
 She demonstrated that short-term memory for the pitch of a tone is the function of a specialized and highly organized system; where as, information is not subject to interference by other sounds such as spoken words.
 Deutsch also published one of the earliest neural networks for musical pattern recognition.
 Later, Deutsch and Feroe published a theoretical model for the representation of pitch sequences in tonal music, in which pitch sequences are represented as hierarchies.
 The model proposes that elements are organized as structural units at each level of a hierarchy.
 Elements that are present at each level are elaborated by other elements so as to create structural units at the next lower level.
 This process of elaboration continues until the lowest level is reached.
 The model has been used by others as a basis for more elaborate models for the representation of musical sequences.